CSTA Board Member Biographies

 Laurel Kohl is the Education Specialist at the Institute for Sustainable Energy at Eastern Connecticut State University where she administers http://www.ctenergyeducation.com/, a program for CT high school teachers.
 She is also one of the committee cochairs for the Connecticut Green LEAF Schools program, www.ctgreenschools.org/ctgreenleaf.htm Laurel is a Connecticut Academy Fellow.
 She holds an AS in nursing, a BGS in Environmental Earth Science and a MAT in teaching and an MS in Geoscience from Mississippi State University.
+Laurel also is an adjunct instructor at ECSU and at Manchester Community College.
 She served as CSTA president (2006-2008.)

 A member of both CSTA and NSTA , he was recently appointed to a three year term on the NSTA's High School Science Teaching Committee in June 2013.
 He participated in the NSTA/UTC Summer Externship Program at Otis Elevator in 2011 and in the Smith College Summer Scientist Program in 2012.
 In additional to his teaching duties, he is the Head Coach of the Enfield High School Wrestling Team and also serve as Youth Soccer Coach in Enfield.